 Take 90 seconds to find out why you should study MSc Economics at the University of Amsterdam:

-Our own internationally recognised researchers introduce you to the latest techniques and theories.
-They will provide you with the up-to-date tools to take with you in your first job.
+Our own internationally recognised researchers will introduce you to the latest techniques and theories.
+They will provide you with up-to-date tools which you can use in your first job.